Sukhoi Su-25: Su-25UBK

 From 1986 to 1989, in parallel with the construction of the main Su-25UB combat training variant, the Ulan-Ude plant produced the so-called "commercial" Su-25UBK, intended for export to countries that bought the Su-25K, and with similar modifications to that aircraft.

 Su-25UBM

 The Su-25UBM is a twin seat variant that can be used as an operational trainer, but also has attack capabilities, and can be used for reconnaissance, target designation and airborne control.
 Its first flight was on 6 December 2008 and it was certified in December 2010.
-It will enter operational use with the Russian Air Force later.
+It will enter operational use with the Russian Aerospace Forces later.
 The variant has a Phazotron NIIR Kopyo radar and Bars-2 equipment on board.
 Su-25UBM's range is believed to be 1300 km and it may have protection against infra-red guided missiles (IRGM), a minimal requirement on today's battle fields where IRGMs proliferate.